mozilla/ai-guide/templates/content/llms-101/index.md

 #### What's the difference between a "language model" and a "large language model"?

 A "Large Language Model" (LLM) is a type of "Language Model" (LM) with more parameters, which allows it to generate or understand text better.
-The term 'large' refers to the number of parameters the model has been trained on. usually, a LLM provides higher quality results than smaller LMs due to its ability to capture more complex patterns in the data.
+The term 'large' refers to the number of parameters the model has been trained on.
+Usually, a LLM provides higher quality results than smaller LMs due to its ability to capture more complex patterns in the data.

 #### What do these numbers mean in the names of models?